 In chapters eleven through twenty-eight, Jeremiah warns the people of God’s holy wrath.
 He warns that if they do not repent, they will suffer and God will not hear their cries for help.
 Instead, God will let them endure the full consequence of their sin.
 Jerusalem is overthrown by Babylonian King Nebuchadnezzar and they are put into slavery.
 This suffering in slavery would eventually remind them of their need for God.

 As you can imagine this message did not go over well.
 People, by nature, cling to their sin.
 Jeremiah suffered terrible persecution, was beaten, mocked, and even imprisoned.
 But I digress.
 Chapter 29 begins with a letter to his people from Jerusalem who are now exiled in Babylon.
 The letter opens with Jeremiah quoting what God has told him.
 In verse five, God says to build houses, make families, have children, and multiply.
 God is essentially telling them to settle in and to plan for a long stay in Babylon.
 In verse seven, God tells them to make the best of their stay and to work for the welfare of the city.
 Then He tells them that they will spend seventy years there and once completed, He promises to send them home.
 Then God leaves them with this hope:

 Like any loving father, discipline is done out of love.
 God is teaching His people a lesson.
 “Then you will call upon me and come and pray to me and I will hear you.
 You will seek me and find me, when you seek me with all of your heart.” (v.
 12-13).
 In these verses, God promises to eventually answer their prayers for restoration.
-But even more amazing is that God promises when we seek Him with all of our hearts, He reveals Himself to us.
-What a promise.
-Throughout scripture, God invites us to know Him and He promises we will find Him!
+But even more amazing is that God promises when they seek Him with all of their hearts, they will find them.